Skip to main content

 • Initializes LVGL and registers a log output function (if logging is enabled);

-• Configures the LVGL display driver and drawing buffer, and initializes a dummy input device driver;
+• Configures the LVGL display driver and drawing buffer;

 • Creates a timer to periodically trigger LVGL tick updates;